realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - A person who doesn't code should be able to look at a method or variable and know what it does/means.
 - Some of these ideas are contradictory, and those are the ones that require more thought and consideration for the situation.

-### A Note on Complexity of Per-Line Code-Comprehension
+### A Note on Managing Source-Code Line Complexity

-- Humans can handle 7±2 items in their short-term working memory at a given time, so code lines should be broken up when approaching 6 items on a given line.
+- Humans can handle 7±2 items in their short-term working memory at a given time, so code lines
+- Limit the complexity of each line of code to 6 items or less allows the reader to easier and faster comprehension.
+- Consider breaking up into multiple lines when nearing 6 items on a given line.
-- Horizontal line complexity should never have more than 8 items on a given line.
+- Line complexity should never have more than 9 items on a given line.
-- Strive to keep line complexity to maximum of 6 "items," and know when the complexity passes that number, it causes a dramatic increase in the cognitive load which slows comprehension for most readers.
+- Strive to keep line complexity to maximum of 6 items, and know when the line complexity exceeds that number, it causes a dramatic increase in the cognitive load which slows comprehension for most readers.

 ### Encapsulation of Data via Intention-named methods